 Take Full Advantage of Your Smartphone

 Nowadays, it is so easy to send photos and videos of where you are and what you are doing.
 It is just as nice to see photos of your kids while you are away.
 Let’s face it, there’s a chance that you may be a little homesick.
 Use Facetime, texting, Viber, What’s App, and more to communicate back and forth with your kids.
-Communicating everyday and sending photos helps bridge that distance between you
+Communicating everyday and sending photos helps bridge that distance between you and your kids.

 This Goes Without Saying